Exploring the Complexity of Deep Neural Networks through Functional Equivalence: Implications to generalization and optimization

-The estimation error is closely related to the complexity of the function class $\mathcal{F}\Theta$ and the sample size $n$.
-For a wide range of problems, the estimation error is of the order $\mathcal{O}((\log\mathcal{N}(\mathcal{F}\Theta),1/n,\Vert\cdot\Vert_\infty)/n)^{1/2}$ \citep{bartlett2019nearly,kohler2021rate}.
-The approximation error generally depends on the expressive power of neural networks $\mathcal{F}_\Theta$ and the features of the target function $f_0$, such as its input dimension $d$ and smoothness $\beta$.
-Typical results for the bounds of the approximation error are of the order $\mathcal{O}((L\mathcal{W})^{-\beta/d})$ \citep{yarotsky2017error,yarotsky2018optimal,petersen2018optimal,lu2021deep}.
-Due to the high non-convexity and complexity of deep learning problems, the optimization error is far from clear based on optimization theories.
+The approximation error depends on the expressive power of networks $\mathcal{F}(\Theta)$ and the features of the target $f_0$, such as its input dimension $d$ and smoothness $\beta$.
+Typical results for the bounds of the approximation error are $\mathcal{O}((L\mathcal{W})^{-\beta/d})$ \citep{yarotsky2017error,yarotsky2018optimal,petersen2018optimal,lu2021deep} where $L$ and $\mathcal{W}$ denote the depth and width of the neural network.
+However, it is unclear how our reduced covering number bounds will improve the approximation error based on current theories.

+Regarding the optimization error, due to the high non-convexity and complexity of deep learning problems, quantitative analysis based on current theories is limited.
 Even proving convergence (to stationary points) of existing methods is a difficult task \citep{sun2020optimization}.
+However, we found that the symmetric structure of the parameter space can facilitate optimization.
+To be specific, our Theorem \ref{opt} in the following indicates that considering the symmetry structure of the deep network parameter space can make the probability of achieving zero (or some level of) optimization error $(d_1!\cdots d_L!)$ times larger.